core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Alternatively, there are also methods to encode the application group name within the CoAP request, even though it is not encoded within the group URI.
 An example of such a method is summarized below.

-* The application group name can be encoded in a new (e.g., custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.
+* The application group name can be encoded in a new (e.g., custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out (see example in {{fig-gname-custom-option-example}}).

    Upon receiving the request as a member of the targeted CoAP group, each CoAP server would, by design, understand this Option, decode it and treat the result as an application group name.

-   A full example is provided in {{fig-gname-custom-option-example}}.

 ~~~~~~~~~~~